CACFP Administrative Manual Section 3.1

 If any of the required information is missing from the MBF, the center must claim the participant at the base rate.

-Participant Eligibility Determinations and Duration
+Participant Eligibility Effective Date, Duration, and Eligibility

 - the date the parent or guardian signs the MBF; or